 The best free iPad games 2016

-UPDATE: The Little Fox has been added to the list of best free iPad games 2016 – read on to find out more about it!
+UPDATE: Cats and skateboarding, together at last!
+Ollie Cats has been added to the list of best free iPad games 2016 – read the next slide to find out more!

 The Apple iPad is a versatile device.
 It's perfect for everything from watching your favourite TV show to filling out spreadsheets on the go.

 But really, where the iPad shines is as a gaming platform.
 The big screen, the responsive touch controls... it's no wonder that devices like the Playstation Vita are struggling.

 That said, iPads can get expensive, and if you've just spent a huge chunk of change on a 128GB tablet, you might not have a lot left over to pick up the games you want.